-This simple apple ricotta cake recipe is light and moist, and also happens to be gluten free.
-Made with cornmeal instead of flour, it's not overly sweet, and makes a perfect fall treat.
+This simple gluten free apple cake recipe is light and moist.
+Made with cornmeal instead of flour, it's not overly sweet, ricotta keeps it moist, and it makes a perfect fall treat.

-Is there anything that says fall more than an apples?
+Is there anything that says fall more than an apple dessert?
 Nope.
-But instead of baking up the typical spice cake situation, let's try an apple ricotta cake!
+But instead of baking up the typical spice cake situation, let's try this gluten free apple cake, made with ricotta!

 Generally, you add some fruit to the top of a ricotta cake and then bake it.
-But in another twist we're going to flip it - literally - and put the apples on the bottom.
-So it's like an apple upside down cake, too.
-So many things, I know.
-But it's easy I promise, and you won't be sorry.
+But in another twist we're going to flip it - literally - and put the apples on the bottom like an apple upside down cake.

 - Apples: Choose a sweet apple like Pink Lady or Gala.
-You want that sugar content so the apples will caramelize, and also because the cake isn't too sweet, so the apples will make up for it.
+You want that sugar content so the apples will caramelize, and also because just like in my German apple cake recipe, this cake isn't too sweet, so the apples will make up for it.

 - Ricotta cheese: You'll need whole milk ricotta.
 This is where the cake gets its moisture and richness.